Clothing in Mauritius: 2000s

 The beginning of the 2000s were challenging to the Mauritian and textile industry: the Lomé agreement was ended but was replaced by the COTONOU Agreement which was signed in 2000; this agreement allowed the continuation of trade benefits between African, Caribbean, and Pacific countries and the European Union.
 In 2000, Mauritius was excluded from the African Growth and Opportunity Act (which allowed duty free garments to the United States) and was only included in 2006.

 Since the 2000 FOCAC Ministerial Conference agreement, China took third position (following France and India) in terms of traditional source of imports in Mauritius.
 Imports of textiles machinery and equipment, along with manufactured consumer goods, became bulk of imports from China.
 By investing in local spinning capacity, Mauritius reduced its dependence on Chinese yarn and textile imports, which lead to a reduction in textile imports from China.

 In 2003, most of Mauritius apparel production was moved to Madagascar as labour was too expensive in Mauritius.
 All the Hong Kong companies left Mauritius and gave their facilities to the Mauritians.
 The items manufactured in Mauritius however became stagnant and low quality.

 From 2004 to 2007, Mauritian exports to the US decreased by 49%.

 Fashion in Mauritius

-Fashion in Mauritius is also influenced by the vague formality-related rules, personal preference, difference between urban and rural lifestyle, and by the diverse origins of the Mauritian population, including ethno-religious identity.
-Mauritius of all background wears bright colours, especially Mauritian women.
+Fashion in Mauritius is also influenced by the vague formality-related rules, personal preference, difference between urban and rural lifestyle, and by the diverse origins of the Mauritian population, including ethnoreligious identities.
+Mauritians of all backgrounds wear bright colours, especially Mauritian women.

-Flip-flops (locally known as 'savat') are worn by all Mauritian regardless of their cultural background, which are suitable for the Mauritian climate.
+Flip-flops (locally known as 'savat') are worn by all Mauritian regardless of their cultural backgrounds, which are suitable for the Mauritian climate.
 Beachwear and tight/revealing clothing is acceptable in many resorts but they are not considered appropriate in towns and villages.